ushahidi/riverid-python/README.md

 Please remember to execute each of the following as `root`.

-### Application Server
+### Application Server Load Balancer

 1. Run the installation script:
+`wget -qO- --no-check-certificate https://raw.github.com/ushahidi/riverid/master/scripts/install-lb.sh | bash`

+2. Edit the configuration file at the following location:
+`/etc/nginx/sites-enabled/riverid`

+3. Install the SSL certificate at the following location:
+`/etc/nginx/ssl/riverid.in.crt`

+4. Install the SSL key at the following location:
+`/etc/nginx/ssl/riverid.in.key`

+5. Load the new configuration:
+`/etc/init.d/nginx reload`

+### Application Server Cluster Node

+1. Run the installation script:
 `wget -qO- --no-check-certificate https://raw.github.com/ushahidi/riverid/master/scripts/install-app.sh | bash`

-2. Edit the configuration file using a tool such as `vim` or `nano`:
+2. Edit the nginx configuration file at the following location:
-`vim /var/www/riverid/api/config.py`
-`nano /var/www/riverid/api/config.py`

-3. Restart Apache to make sure your new configuration is loaded:
+`/var/www/riverid/api/config.py`

+3. Load the new configuration:
-`/etc/init.d/apache2 restart`
+`/etc/init.d/apache2 reload`

 ### MongoDB Node

 1. Run the installation script:
 `wget -qO- --no-check-certificate https://raw.github.com/ushahidi/riverid/master/scripts/install-mongo.sh | bash`

-2. Edit the configuration file using a tool such as `vim` or `nano`:
+2. Edit the configuration file at the following location:
-`vim /etc/mongodb.conf`
-`nano /etc/mongodb.conf`

-3. Restart MongoDB to make sure your new configuration is loaded.
+`/etc/mongodb.conf`

+3. Load the new configuration:
 `/etc/init.d/mongodb restart`

 4. Whitelist the IP address of each Application Server and each other MongoDB Node.
 Replace `10.1.2.3` and repeat for each: